X2CommunityCore/X2ModBuildCommon/README.md

 * Full HL building: final release compiling and cooking of native script packages
 * Scriptable hooks in the build process
 * Conversion of localization file(s) encoding (UTF8 in the project for correct git merging and UTF16 for correct game loading)
-* Validation of `.x2proj` for cases when devs are using both ModBuddy and VSCode
 * Mod asset cooking (experimental)
 * Correct removal of files from the steamapps/XCOM2/WOTC/XComGame/Mods (built mod) when they are deleted from the project
 * Mod-defined global macros (without explicit `include`s and without messing with your `SrcOrig`)